 Gun Violence Prevention Statement

-Firearms are the second-leading cause of injury related death in children.
-The overall rate of firearm-related death and injury in children has increased over the past decade, and rate of firearm-related suicide in children has increased by over 30%.
+Firearms are the leading cause of injury-related death for kids ages 1–17 in the U.S. The overall rate of firearm-related death and injury in children has increased over the past decade, and rate of firearm-related suicide in children has increased by over 30%.
 Action from local, state, and federal policymakers is critical to curbing these trends and preventing harm.

 CHOP’s Office of Government Affairs, in partnership with PolicyLab@CHOP and the Center for Violence Prevention, has adopted principles to guide families, advocates, and politicians who are working to end violent acts against children.
 These principles are as follows: